shikiinai/worlds/content/index.md

 > [!WARNING] This information is a secret.
 > Only these people in-universe may be aware of this secret.

+> [!bug] CW: This is an example content warning.
+> These will be placed at the top of the page.
+Egregious stuff will also be hidden in spoilers.
+Stay safe everyone.

 > [!warning]- Example spoiler (press here to expand it and see spoilers)
 > omg shiki's favorite color is actually blue and not purple!?!?!? writing the cancel google doc rn